 Failing an MOT

 Around 40% of vehicles fail an MOT every single year so a fail doesn’t come as much of a shock for many motorists.
 If you fail your test then you will be issued with a VT30 certificate.
 After this, it is your responsibility to ensure that the problems that have been found are dealt with as soon as possible so you can have your vehicle retested for free within 10 working days.
 With this said, it is important to query any suspicious MOT’s as many garages are not afraid to make up issues in order to extort money from drivers.

 Thankfully, 60% of drivers will pass their MOT test every year and are issued with a VT20 certificate in order to show that their vehicle meets the legal requirement for road safety.
 After this, a test is not required for another year and drivers are able to drive out of the garage straight away.

 An MOT test takes about 60 minutes to carry out which is why most drivers will drop off their vehicle and pick it up at a later time.
 Since it is a legal requirement, driving without an MOT can land you in hot water and you can be find up to £1,000 or even have you vehicle impounded.

 After all, the only time you are allowed to drive a vehicle without an MOT is when you are on your way to a pre-booked appointment for the test.
-Here at V12 Sports and Classics, the majority of our used cars are over 3 years old which means that they require annual MOT tests.
+Here at V12 Sports and Classics, the majority of our used vehicles are over 3 years old which means that they require annual MOT tests.
 Get in contact today to find out more information!